Element refers to how you are going to be assessed and it will be either coursework, practical, exam, test, or an open book.

-The assessment mode for each module will be shown on each assessment brief and the type of mode expected will be explained.
+The assessment mode will be shown on each assessment brief and the type of mode will be explained.
 This is so you understand the style and/or audience you are writing for.

-Example – You will not just see report, you will see the type of report, e.g., case study report, school governors or market research report.
+Example – You will not just see report, you will see the type of report; case study report, school governor, or market research report.

-The skills you need to produce the mode of assessment will be embedded into your scheduled teaching.
-You will be given an opportunity to practice these skills formatively with the opportunity of feedback.
+The skills you need to produce the assessment will be embedded into your scheduled teaching.
+You will be given an opportunity to practice these skills with the opportunity of feedback.

-UCSD examples of assessments modes can be viewed here
+UCSD examples of assessment modes can be viewed here.

-You will experience a diversity of assessment modes that will encourage you to write and present your learning in different ways.
+You will experience a diversity of assessment modes across your course that will encourage you to write and present your learning in different ways.
 Assessment modes are typically designed to be authentic to your industry and reflect tasks you will undertake in future employment.

-To make assessments more inclusive, during the second semester of Level 5 and within Level 6, you may be given the choice of the mode of assessment within specific modules.
-Assessments will be unique each year.
+To make assessments more inclusive, during the second semester of Level 5 and within Level 6, you may be given the choice of the mode of assessment.
+New assessment briefs are written every academic year.

 Authentic assessments require you to construct or produce something in real-world context, or mimicking the real world:

 Realism involves linking knowledge with real life and work